Isaac ben Moses of Vienna: Life

-In his Or Zarua, the only primary source of information on his life, he mentions two Bohemian scholars as his teachers, Jacob ha-Laban and Isaac ben Jacob ha-Laban.
+In his Or Zarua, the only primary source of information on his life, he mentions two Bohemian scholars as his teachers, Jacob ha-Laban and Isaac ben Jacob ha-Lavan.
 Led by a thirst for Talmudic knowledge, he undertook in his youth extensive journeys to the prominent yeshivot of Germany and France.
-According to Gross he went to Ratisbon first; but S.N.
+According to Heinrich Gross, he went to Regensberg first; but S.N.
 Bernstein conjectures that previously he stopped for a long time at Vienna, and became closely identified with the city, as he is usually quoted as "Isaac of Vienna."
-From among the many scholars at Ratisbon he selected for his guide the mystic Yehuda ben Samuel HaChasid.
+From among the many scholars at Regensburg he selected for his guide the mystic Judah ben Samuel.

 About 1217 he went to Paris, where the great Talmudist Judah ben Isaac Messer Leon became his chief teacher.
 He also visited for a short time the yeshiva of Jacob ben Meir in Provins.
-Then he returned to Germany, and studied under the mystic Eleazar ben Judah at Worms, and, at Speyer, under Simchah ben Samuel of Speyer, his intimate friend, and Eliezer ben Joel ha-Levi, author of Abi ha-'Ezri and Abi'asaf.
-At Würzburg, where Rabbi Meir of Rothenburg was his pupil (c.
-1230), he became rosh yeshiva.
-Later on, Isaac returned to Ratisbon, and then settled for some time in Vienna, where he held the position of Av Beth Din and rosh yeshiva.
+Then he returned to Germany, and studied under the mystic Eleazar ben Judah at Worms, and, at Speyer, under Simha of Speyer, his intimate friend, and Eliezer ben Joel HaLevi, author of Abi ha-'Ezri and Abi'asaf.
+At Würzburg, where Meir of Rothenburg was his pupil (c.
+1230), he became the rosh yeshiva.
+Later on, Isaac returned to Regensberg, and then settled for some time in Vienna, where he held the position of Av Beit Din and rosh yeshiva.
 Finally, he went to Saxony and Bohemia.

 Isaac lived a long but unsteady and troubled life.
-He saw the law compelling Jews to wear the yellow badge put into force in France, and he deplored the pogrom in Frankfurt-am-Main (1241) and the extortions practised upon them by the nobles of Austria.
-His son-in-law was Samuel ben Shabbethai of Leipzig; his son Chaim Eliezer, called Or Zarua, like him a scholar, carried on a comprehensive halachic correspondence, a part of which (251 responsa) was printed under the title Sefer She'elot u-Teshubot (Leipzig, 1860).
+He saw the law compelling Jews to wear the yellow badge put into force in France and he deplored the 1241 pogrom in Frankfurt and the extortions practised upon them by the nobles of Austria.
+His son-in-law was Samuel ben Shabbethai of Leipzig; his son, Chaim Eliezer, called Or Zarua, like him a scholar, carried on a comprehensive halachic correspondence, a part of which (251 responsa) was printed under the title Sefer She'elot uTeshubot (Leipzig, 1860).